 Outdoor backpack hiking is not just for young people in their twenties.
-Outdoor enthusiasts of all ages are recognizing the numerous health benefits and the calming effects of the light cardio workout from flat or moderate incline trail walks.
-Surprisingly, in a world of “cut and paste” joints, many seniors are taking up hiking to strengthen their core and improve their muscles and joints to eliminate these procedures, with enjoying the beauty and wonder of nature as an added plus.
-How does hiking help the body?
+Outdoor enthusiasts of all ages are turning to backpack hiking.
+Folks over 50 are recognizing the numerous health benefits and the calming effects of a light cardio workout from flat or moderate incline trail walks.
+Surprisingly, in a world of “cut and paste” joints, many seniors are taking up hiking.
+They want to strengthen their core and improve muscles and joints to eliminate these procedures.
+A bonus is enjoying the beauty and wonder of nature during their hike.
+How exactly does hiking help the body?

 Outdoor Backpack Hiking – Have You Forgotten How To Play?